RealityETH/reality-eth-monorepo/packages/dapp/docs/whitepaper.rst

 There is no way to pause a question once it has been asked, so if the answer to a question at any given time is "null" or "undecided" or "too early to sensibly ask", these values may be be settled on as the final result.
 Contracts consuming this data should be prepared to simply reject any answer they are not interested in, and wait for the same question to be asked again and get an answer in the range that does interest them.

 After settlement Reality Check will preserve information about the question hash, a, timeout, final bond, and finalization date, so consuming contracts can ask a user to send them a question ID, then verify that it meets the minimum conditions it requires to trust the information.
-We also provide a wrapper contract that will allow contracts to request an answer meeting its conditions.
-This allows consumer contracts to send a request and receive a callback, sent by an arbitrary user in return for a fee, on a similar model to the Ethereum Alarm Clock.
+It may also be useful to create a wrapper contract that will allow contracts to request an answer meeting its conditions, allowing consumer contracts to send a request and receive a callback, sent by an arbitrary user in return for a fee, on a similar model to the Ethereum Alarm Clock.

 Arbitration mechanisms
 ----------------------